407 words

 order.getItems().remove(item); // → item deleted from DB, order stays

-In practice, most relationships that need one need both.
-Using cascade = CascadeType.ALL covers the parent-deletion case while orphanRemoval = true handles collection removal.
+In practice, most relationships need both. cascade = CascadeType.ALL covers parent-deletion; orphanRemoval = true covers collection removal.

-JPA’s dirty checking tracks changes to your collections within a persistence context.
-At flush time (before commit), it compares the current state of the collection to the snapshot taken when the entity was loaded.
-Any entity that disappeared from the collection is treated as an orphan and scheduled for deletion.
+The persistence context tracks collection changes inside a transaction.
+At flush time it compares each collection to the snapshot taken when the entity was loaded.
+Anything missing is treated as an orphan and queued for DELETE.

-orphanRemoval implies exclusive ownership.
+orphanRemoval assumes “this child is exclusively owned by this parent.”
 If another entity or relationship also references the same child, you’ll get unexpected deletes.
 It’s only safe when one parent fully owns the child’s lifecycle.

 // Dangerous: all existing items become orphans → all deleted